RMS Queen Mary: After World War II

 On 1 January 1949, Queen Mary ran aground off Cherbourg, France.
 She was refloated the next day and returned to service.

 In 1952, Queen Mary lost the Blue Riband she held for 14 years to the SS United States during her maiden voyage.

-In 1958, the first commercial transatlantic flights by jet began a completely new era of competition for the Cunard Queens.
-With a London–New York travel time of just 7–8 hours now possible with the new aircraft, demand for a sea crossing of the ocean fell away markedly.
+On 29 January 1955, she took aboard two injured crew members from the Panamanian Liberty ship Liberator.
+In 1958, the first commercial transatlantic flights by jet began a completely new era of competition for passenger liners.
+With a London–New York travel time reduced to just 7–8 hours, demand for multi-day ocean crossing dropped precipitously.
 On some voyages, winters especially, Queen Mary sailed into harbour with more crew than passengers, though both she and Queen Elizabeth still averaged over 1,000 passengers per crossing into the middle 1960s.
 By 1965, the entire Cunard fleet was operating at a loss.

-Hoping to continue financing Queen Elizabeth 2 which was under construction at Brown's shipyard, Cunard mortgaged the majority of the fleet.
-Due to a combination of age, lack of public interest, inefficiency in a new market and the damaging after-effects of the national seamen's strike, Cunard announced that both Queen Mary and Queen Elizabeth would be retired from service and sold off.
-Many offers were submitted, and the bid of $3.45m/£1.2m from Long Beach, California surpassed the Japanese scrap merchants.
+Hoping to continue financing Queen Elizabeth 2, which was under construction at Brown's shipyard, Cunard mortgaged the majority of the fleet.
+Due to a combination of age, lack of public interest, inefficiency in a new market, and the damaging after-effects of the national seamen's strike, Cunard announced that both Queens would be retired from service and sold off.
+Many offers for Queen Mary were submitted, and the bid of $3.45m/£1.2m from Long Beach, California surpassed the Japanese scrap merchants.
 Queen Mary was featured in the film Assault on a Queen (1966) starring Frank Sinatra.
+That August, Queen Mary made her fastest eastbound passage since August 1938, crossing in 4 days, 10 hours and 6 minutes at an average speed of 29.46 knots (54.56 km/h).

 Queen Mary was retired from service in 1967.
-On 27 September, she completed her 1,001st and last crossing of the North Atlantic having carried 2,112,000 passengers over 3792227 mi.
+On 27 September 1967, Queen Mary completed her 1,001st and last crossing of the North Atlantic, having carried 2,112,000 passengers over 3792227 mi.
 Under the command of Captain John Treasure Jones, who had been her captain since 1965, she sailed from Southampton for the last time on 31 October with 1,093 passengers and 806 crew.
 After a voyage around Cape Horn, she arrived in Long Beach on 9 December.

 Queen Elizabeth was withdrawn in 1968 and Queen Elizabeth 2 took over the transatlantic route in 1969.

-Long Beach
+Post-retirement

-Queen Mary is permanently moored as a tourist attraction, hotel, museum and event facility in Long Beach.
+Queen Mary is permanently moored in Long Beach as a tourist attraction, hotel, museum and event facility.